antononcube/RakuForPrediction-blog/Articles/LLM-aids-for-processing-of-Putin-State-Of-The-Nation-speech-on-2024-02-29.md

 ## Weapons tabulation

-From Western's citizens and politicians point of view of great interest (should be) the statements in the speech that discuss weapons for mass destruction and weapons that give decisive military advantage.
+From the point of views of Western citizens and politicians of great interest (should be) the statements in the speech that discuss weapons for mass destruction and weapons that give decisive military advantage.
 Here we synthesize an LLM response that tabulates mentioned weapons' names, status, and descriptions:

 ```raku